fsantanna/fsantanna.github.io/Freechains/tragedy.md

 Users can like and dislike messages from other users, which transfer reputation between them.

-# Freechains vs Tragedy of the Commons
+# Freechains vs the Tragedy of the Commons

 Social media platforms suffer from the [tragedy of the commons][2]:
     the more users are in the platform,